dsavransky/EXOSIMS/documentation/inputspec.rst

 Both the :py:mod:`~EXOSIMS.MissionSim` and prototype :py:mod:`~EXOSIMS.Prototypes.SurveySimulation`
-``__init__`` can accept a string input (keyword ``scriptfile``, or as the first positional argument) describing the full path on disk to a JSON-formatted script file.
+``__init__`` can accept a string input (keyword ``scriptfile``, or as the first positional argument) describing the full path on disk to a JSON- or YAML-formatted script file.
 Alternatively, a user can manually read in such a file (see :ref:`quickstart` for sample code) and then pass its contents to either of these (or any other EXOSIMS module ``__init__``) as a keyword dictionary (see :ref:`modinit`).